Jockey Mike Smith, 2018 Triple Crown winner, relies on Catholic faith

 LOUISVILLE, Kentucky — Jockey Mike Smith, a Catholic who rode Justify last year to a Triple Crown victory, prays before every race, but he doesn’t pray to win.

-The 145th Run for the Roses on May 4, when he planned to try for his third Kentucky Derby win, was not going to be any different.
+The 145th Run for the Roses on May 4 was not any different.

-But Omaha Beach, the horse he was set to ride and was favored to win with 4-1 odds, was scratched from the race May 1 due to a respiratory condition.
-The horse is scheduled to have minor surgery in early May and could be racing again by late June or early July.

 “It can be a dangerous sport.
 I don’t pray to win, I just pray for safety,” Smith said during a phone interview two days after riding Omaha Beach to victory in the April 13 Arkansas Derby.